PositronicsLab/positronicslab.github.io/_posts/2015-10-18-adaptive-integration.markdown

 #### What are the practical implications when solution accuracy is not high?

 The practical implications of lower differential algebraic equation (DAE) / differential complementarity problem (dCP) solution accuracy on robotics applications is an open problem, even for robots with smooth or mostly smooth dynamics.
-Instead, we consider a different form of accuracy by working to ensure that nonsmooth events (impacts, for example) occur only at the endpoints of an integration time interval.
+Instead, we work toward a different notion of accuracy by ensuring that nonsmooth events (impacts, for example) occur only at the endpoints of an integration time interval.

 #### We want the fastest simulation speed possible without artifacts